Introduction – Five Restaurant Trends to Watch in 2020

 Out with the old, in with the new!
 2020 is finally here, and with the new year come hot new trends in the restaurant industry, as Gen Z gains more spending power and social media continues to reign supreme.
 Wondering how to jump on board?
-Here are a few trends in vogue for your restaurant to keep a close eye on in 2020.
+Here are Five Restaurant Trends to Watch in 2020

 #1 Gen Z’s Influence